1969 / 1970

 The IRC develops its first set of values & goals and adopts the motto: “One game... .
 One referee.”

-Committee agrees to form an executive committee to meet the ongoing needs of the USSF and deal with the day-to-day operations of the development program while retaining policy and direction oversight.
+Committee agrees to form an executive committee to meet the ongoing needs of U.S. Soccer and deal with the day-to-day operations of the development program while retaining policy and direction oversight.